hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step1.md

 `faas-cli version`{{execute}}

 At this point there is a OpenFaaS gateway providing access to both the portal and REST API to manage the functions and OpenFaaS.
 Most of the CLI commands from this point going forward require this gateway as a parameter.
 (It's an inconvenience when using the CLI, but perhaps there is a security concern why this cannot be a sticky setting.).
-To reduce the verbocity the gateway can be stored as an environment variable.
+To reduce the verbosity the gateway can be stored as an environment variable.
 If you were running Minikube locally, the command would be

 `GW=$(minikube service gateway-external --namespace openfaas --url)`